loco-philippe/ntv-pandas/README.md

 # example

-In the example below, a DataFrame with several data types is converted to JSON.
+In the example below, a DataFrame with several data types is converted to JSON (with NTV format and with Table Schema format).

-The DataFrame resulting from this JSON is identical to the initial DataFrame (reversibility).
+The DataFrame resulting from those JSON conversions are identical to the initial DataFrame (reversibility).

-With the existing JSON interface, this conversion is not possible.
+With the existing JSON interface, those conversions are not possible.

 *data example*
 ```python